-Task # Description Target Completion Date Task 9 The Jurisdiction will contact, annually, all commercial edible food generators with the following: (A) Information about the Jurisdiction's edible food recovery program established pursuant to Section 18991.1.
-(B) Information about the commercial edible food generator requirements specified in Article 10 of the Regulations.
+Task # Description Target Completion Date TASK 24 The Jurisdiction will create outreach and education material for edible food recovery programs offered in the Jurisdiction, to include print and electronic media.
+3/31/2023 TASK 25 The Jurisdiction will send flyer/brochure/letter annually to all commercial edible food generators with the following: (A) Information about the Jurisdiction's edible food recovery program established pursuant to Section 18991.1.
+(B) Information about the commercial edible food generator requirements specified in Article 10 of Chapter 12 of the Regulations.
 (C) Information about food recovery organizations and food recovery services operating within the Jurisdiction, and where a list of those food recovery organizations and food recovery services can be found.
 (D) Information about actions that commercial edible food waste.
-7/1/2022 (Task completion to be verified)
+5/31/2023 TASK 26 The Jurisdiction will include edible food recovery information in various organic waste recovery education and outreach utilized by the Jurisdiction: Electronic (such as email, e-newsletter).
+Print (such as flyer/brochure/letter).
+5/31/2023